mapcrafter/mapcrafter/README.md

 The renderer works with the 'new' minecraft anvil worlds.

 mapcrafter is free software and available under the GPL license.
-You can access the latest source of mapcrafter at: http://github.com/...
+You can access the latest source of mapcrafter at: http://github.com/m0r13/mapcrafter

 Please feel free to report bugs and errors you find when using mapcrafter.

 Thanks to pigmap and Minecraft Overviewer, whose documentations and source code were very helpful.
+I also used the alpha blending code of pigmap and some maps stuff in the template from Minecraft Overviewer.

 ## How to use the renderer ##